haberdashPI/vscode-modal-keys/README.md

 #### `modaledit.deleteCharFromSearch`

 Deletes the last character of the search string.
-By default the backspace key is bound to this command when ModalEdit is active and in search mode.
+By default the backspace key is bound to this command when ModalKeys is active and in search mode.

 #### `modaledit.nextMatch`